 Dani never liked running so never thought she would have to write a bio about her running escapades, but here she is.
 She gave running a shot in 2005-2006 (capped by a full marathon) before injuries sidelined her, but after surviving back injury and back surgery she gave running another shot … and it stuck.
 Dani blogs about weight loss (80 lbs shed), running and healthy living at Weight Off My Shoulders.
-She is a 4-time marathoner, who will be making that five after running the 2014 Boston Marathon with Tedy’s Team, in honor of the American Stroke Association.
+She is a 6-time marathoner, who will be making that seven after running the 2015 Boston Marathon with Tedy’s Team, in honor of the American Stroke Association.
 In January 2014, Dani took on her biggest running feat to date – the Dopey Challenge at Disney World.
 The Dopey Challenge was four races in four days – 5k, 10k, Half Marathon, Full Marathon – aka 48.6 magical miles.
 Running has proven to be a great release for Dani and has been able to inspire friends and family to give it a shot as well.
 If you ever want to find Dani at a race, look for her Sparkly Soul headband, Sparkle Athletic skirt and Superman socks – complete with capes!

-Nancy Capen, or rather Fancy Nancy as her readers know her, is the real-life person behind Living the Dream.
+Nancy, or rather Fancy Nancy as her readers know her, is the real-life person behind Living the Dream.
 She started her blog in 2009 after the birth of her daughter as a way to keep herself accountable while she worked off the baby weight.
 She is a wife, mom of two little ladies (5 and 1), and an ESL teacher on Cape Cod, MA.
 As a busy working mom it would be easy to not find time for fitness, but running keeps her not only healthy but sane.
 When Mom’s sweating, everyone is happy!
-With a marathon (Boston 07), 28 half-marathons, and countless 5ks and 10ks under her belt, she has dedicated her life to fitness and being an example of health for those she loves.
+With a marathon (Boston 07), 31 half-marathons, and countless 5ks and 10ks under her belt, she has dedicated her life to fitness and being an example of health for those she loves.

-Jessica is a working mom of two and the blogger behind Keeping Mommy Sane, where she writes about her attempts to juggle a full-time job, motherhood, marriage, fitness, living a healthy lifestyle … and (of course) her sanity.
+Jessica G is a working mom of two and the blogger behind Keeping Mommy Sane, where she writes about her attempts to juggle a full-time job, motherhood, marriage, fitness, living a healthy lifestyle … and (of course) her sanity.
 She discovered her love for running several years ago after her youngest child was born, and it has since become her outlet, hobby and much-needed “me” time – even if it means squeezing in lunchtime runs or hitting the treadmill at 5am before her family wakes up.
-In addition to completing countless 5Ks and 10Ks, along with five half marathons, and loves knowing she is setting an example for her two son and daughter about the importance of being physically active.
-When she isn’t working, running, writing or chasing after her kids, Jessica is an active volunteer with the local PTO and enjoys date nights with her husband, yoga, celebrity gossip and sharing a bottle of wine with her girlfriends.
+Jessica has completed countless 5Ks and 10Ks, along with five half marathons, and loves knowing she is setting an example for her son and daughter about the importance of being physically active.
+When she isn’t working, running, writing or chasing after her kids, Jessica serves on her local PTO Executive Board and enjoys date nights with her husband, barre class, celebrity gossip and sharing a bottle of wine with her girlfriends.
 You can also find Jessica on Twitter, Instagram, Pinterest and Facebook.